Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-03-12-come-for-the-inexplicable-yacht-aerobics-stay-for-the-jazzy-soundtrack.md

 ---
 layout: post
-title: 'Come for the Inexplicable Yacht Aerobics Stay for the Jazzy Soundtrack'
+title: "Come for the Inexplicable Yacht Aerobics Stay for the Jazzy Soundtrack"
 date: 12-Mar-2014
 categories: tbd
 ---